Enigma machine: Surviving machines

 In the United States, Enigma machines can be seen at the Computer History Museum in Mountain View, California, and at the National Security Agency's National Cryptologic Museum in Fort Meade, Maryland, where visitors can try their hand at enciphering and deciphering messages.
 Two machines that were acquired after the capture of U-505 during World War II are on display alongside the submarine at the Museum of Science and Industry in Chicago, Illinois.
 A three-rotor Enigma is on display at Discovery Park of America in Union City, Tennessee.
 A four-rotor device is on display in the ANZUS Corridor of the Pentagon on the second floor, A ring, between corridors 8 and 9.
 This machine is on loan from Australia.
 The United States Air Force Academy in Colorado Springs has a machine on display in the Computer Science Department.
 There is also a machine located at The National WWII Museum in New Orleans.
-The International Museum of World War II near Boston has seven Enigma machines on display, including a U-Boat four-rotor model, one of three surviving examples of an Enigma machine with a printer, one of fewer than ten surviving ten-rotor code machines, an example blown up by a retreating German Army unit, and two three-rotor Enigmas that visitors can operate to encode and decode messages.
-Computer Museum of America in Roswell, Georgia has a three-rotor model with two additional rotors.
+The International Museum of World War II near Boston has seven Enigma machines on display, including a U-boat four-rotor model, one of three surviving examples of an Enigma machine with a printer, one of fewer than ten surviving ten-rotor code machines, an example blown up by a retreating German Army unit, and two three-rotor Enigmas that visitors can operate to encode and decode messages.
+Mimms Museum of Technology and Art in Roswell, Georgia has a three-rotor model with two additional rotors.
 The machine is fully restored and CMoA has the original paperwork for the purchase on 7 March 1936 by the German Army.
 The National Museum of Computing also contains surviving Enigma machines in Bletchley, England.
+Carnegie Mellon University Libraries also has two enigma machines, stored within its Special Collections.
+These models are a three-rotor A5005 and a four-rotor M16681.

 In Canada, a Swiss Army issue Enigma-K, is in Calgary, Alberta.
 It is on permanent display at the Naval Museum of Alberta inside the Military Museums of Calgary.
 A four-rotor Enigma machine is on display at the Military Communications and Electronics Museum at Canadian Forces Base (CFB) Kingston in Kingston, Ontario.